The Coromandel Peninsula, New Zealand

-Where to Stay on the Coromandel Peninsula, New Zealand:
+Where to Stay on the Coromandel Coast, New Zealand:

 Our favorite places to stay lie along the peninsula’s east coast, which has better beaches, calmer waters, and more “must-do” activities than the west coast.
 Just keep in mind that the east coast is also where most of the tourists go, so make sure to make a day trip at least once to the west coast for more local flavor.

 In the southeastern corner of the peninsula is Whangamata, a purely holiday-goers town with a long, wide, shallow beach that’s safe for wading and boogie-boarding.
 There are a few 3-star standard hotels, B&Bs, and rental cottages near the shoreline, but just a short drive inland and away from town is a beautiful luxury lodge.
 Tip: the “wh” is pronounced like an “f,” and the last syllable is emphasized.
 So the correct pronunciation is “fong-a-ma-TA.”

 Just a bit north of Whangamata is Pauanui, still on the southeastern coast of the Coromandel Peninsula.
-The beach at Pauanui is similar to the one at Whangamata, with long, wide, golden sand and safe swimming.
-The accommodations here tend more toward the 3-star resort-style, with golf courses nearby.
+The beach at Pauanui is similar to Whangamata’s, with long, wide, golden sand and safe swimming.
+The accommodations here tend toward the 3-star resort style, with golf courses nearby.
 Being a little farther up on the peninsula and not as close to the mainland, Pauanui offers slightly better access to other areas of the Coromandel Peninsula for day trips than Whangamata.

 Our personal favorite area to stay is still farther north, on the central east coast of the Coromandel.
-There is a cluster of small towns here, including Whitianga, Hahei, and Hot Water Beach, among others.
+There is a cluster of small towns here, including Whitianga, Hahei, and Hot Water Beach.
 This area has the greatest variety of accommodations, including some of the nicest in all of Coromandel as well as B&Bs, rental cottages, and traditional hotels.
 We love this area because it has close access to some of our favorite Coromandel sights, plus the town of Whitianga is big enough to offer any amenities you might need.
 Yes, the “wh” in Whitianga is also pronounced as an “f!”

 How to Get to the Coromandel New Zealand: